Vaginal Yeast Infection

 To help prevent vaginal yeast infections, you can try the following suggestions:

-Vaginal yeast infections can be treated with antifungal medicines that are inserted directly into the vagina as tablets, creams, ointments or suppositories.
+Vaginal yeast infections also can be treated with over-the-counter or prescription antifungal medicines that are inserted directly into the vagina as tablets, creams, ointments or suppositories.
 These medications include butoconazole, clotrimazole, miconazole, tioconazole and terconazole.
-A single dose of oral fluconazole (Diflucan Oral) also may be used, although this treatment is not recommended during pregnancy.

 Treatment of sex partners is not usually necessary, since most vaginal yeast infections are not transmitted sexually.
 However, if a male sex partner shows symptoms of Candida balanitis (redness, irritation and/or itching at the tip of the penis), he may need to be treated with an antifungal cream or ointment.